ASCII Tree Generator

 • Behavior: Removes the tree wrapper, leaving just the plain text content

-Toggle tree block for selection
+Toggle tree block

 • Usage: Smart command that automatically chooses between adding or removing a tree code block